bwNetFlow/bwnetflow_dosdetection/README.md

 * The *./data/prometheus* directory is used by the container *pserver*.
 The user running this container needs read, write and execute permissions.

 # Grafana SSL Credentials
 Do not forget to create an priv key and ssl cert

+# Installation
+You can create all necessary images by typing *make all*.
+NOTE: It needs a valid *./container/general_conf/settings.ini* file for successfully making the images.